simpeg/simpeg/docs/content/pf/api_mag.rst

 What is our data?
 -----------------

 In applied geophysics, which means in practice, it is common to refer to measurements as "the magnetic anomaly" and we can consider this as our observed data.
 For further descriptions in `GPG <http://gpg.geosci.xyz/>`_ materials for magnetic surveys.
-Now we have the simple relation ship between "the magnetic anomaly" and the total field as
+Now we have the simple relationship between "the magnetic anomaly" and the total field as

 .. math::